 Celestyal Cruises Greece cancelled its entire 2020 program (all itineraries scheduled to depart between March 14, 2020, and March 6, 2021).
 In mid-August, Viking Cruises cancelled its remaining 2020 program (riverboats and ocean ships).

-The RCI-Royal Caribbean's newbuild Odyssey of the Seas was planned for inauguration on November 5, 2020, but due to delayed delivery (from Meyer Werft in Papenburg, Germany) was rescheduled for April 2021.
+The RCI-Royal Caribbean's newbuild Odyssey OTS was planned for inauguration on November 5, 2020, but due to delayed delivery (from Meyer Werft in Papenburg, Germany) was rescheduled for April 2021.
 A total of 25 itineraries/departures were cancelled.
-RCI's Wonder of the Seas was scheduled for a China debut in 2021-Q2 but postponed (until further notice) due to delayed delivery from Chantiers de l'Atlantique (Saint-Nazaire, France).
+RCI's Wonder OTS was scheduled for a China debut in 2021-Q2 but postponed (until further notice) due to delayed delivery from Chantiers de l'Atlantique (Saint-Nazaire, France).

 In May, Carnival Corporation announced plans to sell (including for scrapping) 6 vessels in 2020.
-In July, this number grew to 13 (~9% reduction in fleet's passenger capacity).
+In July, this number grew to 13 (~9% reduction in fleet's passenger capacity), in September - to 18 (12% fleet reduction).
 According to Carnival, these "less efficient ships" were previously planned to leave the global fleet in recent years.
 Between 2006-2018, Carnival sold/exited 28 liners.

 - In July, Carnival reported operating costs reduction by USD 7+ billion, capital expenditures reduction by USD 5+ billion (2020-Q2 through FY2021), additional liquidity USD 10+ billion, USD 1,3 billion savings for FY2020 (from reduced administrative expenses and non-newbuild expenditures) and newbuild capital expenditures (FY2020) reduction by USD 0,6+ billion.
 Officially, Carnival Corporation reported an average monthly cash burn (for 2020-H2) of ~USD 650 million.
 In June 2020, nearly 60% of the global fleet's 2021 bookings were new, with the remaining ~40% being rebooking with FCC (future cruise credit from cancelled voyages).

-- Carnival expects only 5 of the 9 newbuild liners (scheduled for deliveries in 2020-2021) to be delivered as planned, and also expects delayed deliveries of the scheduled for 2022-2023 newbuilds.
+- Carnival expects only 5 of the 9 newbuilds (scheduled for deliveries in 2020-2021) to be delivered as planned, and also delayed deliveries of the scheduled for 2022-2023 newbuilds.

 - In late-July, FT Group (German travel company) announced shutting down its branch FTI Cruises (MS Berlin ship) effectively on November 1.